donggenHan/MyNote/English/Musk-加州理工演讲.md

 Because it's just really one of the important things for the preservation and extension of consciousness.

- It's worth nothing as I'm sure prople are aware that Earth has been around for
+ It's worth nothing as I'm sure prople are aware that Earth has been around for 4 billion years, but civilization in terms of having writing has been about 10000 years, and that's been generous.

+ So it's really somewhat of a tenuous existence that civilization and consciousness has been on earth.

+ I'm actually fairly optimistic about the future of earth.

+I don't want to people sort of have the wrong impression like we're all about to die.

+I think things will most likely be ok for a long time on earth.

+Not for sure but, most likely.

+But even if it's 99% likely, a 1% chance is still worth spending a fair bit of effe